Tuesday, January 1 – Moquegua, Peru to Arica, Chile 232 km

 Once leaving Portillo we began the very, very twisty descent towards Los Andes.
 A stretch of Highway 60 has 27 very tight curves, one right after the other.
 There are great photos online of the curves sweeping back and forth down the side of the mountain.
 The ride down was fun, but not one we wanted to race down.
 With lots of truck traffic, lots of loose gravel on the corners, and a concrete road surface, it would be easy to loose traction.
 I can’t imagine driving up here on a snowy day to go skiing!
 No guard rails, narrow lanes, and the concrete would be very slick with snow or ice on it.

-We arrived in Los Andes in the early afternoon and checked into our hotel.
-We cooled off a bit and then strolled into town looking for a late lunch-early dinner which we found.
-On this Thursday afternoon the main square was packed with people, the whole downtown area seemed like a very busy place with lots going on.
+We arrived in Los Andes in the early afternoon and checked into our hotel, cooled off, and then strolled into town for a late lunch-early dinner.
+On this Thursday afternoon the main square was packed with people, the whole downtown area was very busy with lots going on.
 We were glad to be staying a bit out of the town centre!
-Not only might it be a more quiet evening for us, but it gave us a good walk to and from our hotel to stretch our legs a bit.
+Not only might it be a more quiet evening for us, but it gave us a good walk to and from our hotel.

-Today was another fairly short ride and a somewhat sad one too.
+Today was another short ride and a somewhat sad one.
 When we reach Santiago today we will have finished our trip.
 For an adventure we had spent more than a year planning, and almost 4 months riding, it is hard to believe it is almost over.

 Before leaving though we stopped at a car wash where our bikes received a badly-needed cleaning.
 While they were being washed Tony dropped by a Claro store to sort out his phone as it isn’t working as it should.
 So we accomplished a few things while the day got hotter and hotter.
 By the time the bikes were done it felt very good to be back on the road with some breeze blowing.
 However leaving San Filipe, we could feel the heat rising up off the pavement so we were glad that Santiago is just over an hour away.